-RO technology is primarily applicable to potable water production in water plants and factories.
-The ultimate result is the solute.
-It occurs when the pure solvent is permitted to follow one end of the membrane, allowing the accumulation of a solvent on a suitable side of a membrane.
-Reverse Osmosis removes suspended organisms and kinds that have been dissolved from water such as bacteria.
+RO technology is primarily applicable to portable water production in water plants and factories.
+The final byproduct is the solute.
+It happens when the pure solvent is permitted to follow one end of the membrane, allowing the accumulation of a solvent on a suitable side of a membrane.
+Reverse Osmosis removes suspended microorganisms and kinds that have been dissolved from water, such as bacteria.

 Difference between Osmosis and Reverse Osmosis